You can send RFQs by filling out the RFQ form

 Steel no. k.h.s DIN

 G-X 6 CrNiMo 18-10

-fill out the RFQ form below.
+click on the RFQ button below.
 We will get back to you ASAP.
 Thanks.